opsview/plugnpy/README.md

 ## Using the Exceptions

 **plugnpy** comes with its own **Exception** objects.
 They have no special implementation beyond their names and can be found in **plugnpy.Exceptions**.
-To be consistent, here are the appropriate times to raise each exception.
+To be consistent, here are the appropriate times to raise each exception:

 | Exception              | Usage                                                                                                                                                                |
 |------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|